 Free Option | No free trial or freemium tier.
 Free newsletters, public articles, and analyst webinars available as lead-gen content | ZoomInfo Lite: permanent free tier with access to 100M+ profiles, 10 monthly export credits, Chrome extension, and website visitor tracking |

 Entry Level | Enterprise subscription required.
 Third-party estimates suggest ~£18/user/month for small deployments.
-No published tiers | Sales Professional: custom-quoted.
-Includes contact and company search, mobile numbers, business email, CRM integrations, Chrome extension, AI email generation |
+No published tiers | Contact and company intelligence: free to start with consumption credits based on usage.
+Includes mobile numbers, business email, CRM integrations, Chrome extension, AI email generation |

 Mid-Tier | Scoped by industry vertical, solution set, and user count.
-Average Client Value for customers above £20K is £81,000 | Sales Advanced: adds buyer intent signals, website visitor tracking, champion tracking, automated outreach workflows, GTM plays, AI buying group analysis |
+Average Client Value for customers above £20K is £81,000 | Intent-driven prospecting: free to start with consumption credits based on usage.
+Adds buyer intent signals, website visitor tracking, automated outreach workflows, GTM plays, AI buying group analysis |

 Enterprise | Fully negotiated contracts.
 431 clients spend £100K+ with 98% renewal rate.
-Custom Solutions and API/Data Feeds priced separately | Sales Enterprise: adds real-time intent, earnings call signals, custom integrations, AI account summaries, dedicated service manager |
+Custom Solutions and API/Data Feeds priced separately | Full AI-powered GTM: free to start with consumption credits based on usage.
+Adds real-time intent, earnings call signals, custom integrations, AI account summaries, dedicated service manager |

 Best For | Enterprise strategy, research, and competitive intelligence teams needing industry analytics across multiple verticals | Sales, marketing, and RevOps teams needing verified B2B contact data and AI-powered go-to-market execution |